 In high winds and crosswinds, it is desirable to approach a landing at higher than normal speeds with half or no wing flaps.
-If a go-around is necessary apply full throttle, retract the landing gear, and slowly retract the wing flaps.
+If a go-around is necessary apply full throttle, retract the landing gear, and slowly retract the wing flaps a few degrees at a time.